access order information

-This edition of The Rule of Saint Benedict is being published in conjunction with the seventy-fifth anniversary of the founding of The Liturgical Press.
-The Liturgical Press began in the 1930s to publish books and other materials related to Benedictine monastic life and spirituality.
+This special edition of The Rule of Saint Benedict was published for the seventy-fifth anniversary of the founding of Liturgical Press.
 Leonard Doyle's translation of St. Benedict's Rule for Monasteries appeared in 1948 and has remained in print ever since.

 Generations of monastics, oblates and others whose lives are influenced by monastic spirituality, have encountered the Rule by means of Doyle's work, which remains by far the most widely known and used English version of the Rule.
 The traditional dates for the thrice-yearly reading of the Rule are included in this edition.